TangentFoxy/docker-compose/wordpress/ReadMe.md

 # Wordpress
+This instance will be replaced with custom blog hosting software, as I'm sick of all the terrible decisions and bad security of Wordpress.

 This instance has a long history, as I've migrated my blog several times.
 As a result of previously not keeping records, I've lost some of the history of how it got here.